hqucms/weaver-core/README.md

 export PATH="$HOME/miniconda3/bin:$PATH"
 ```

-### Set up a conda environment and install the required packages
+### Set up a conda environment and install the packages

 ```bash
 # create a new conda environment